How you can help our local food systems weather this storm

 SOME THINGS TO CONSIDER

-Last week’s storm impacted our local food systems both immediately and for the near future.
+Last week’s storm impacted our local food systems both immediately and in the near future.
 Farmers report not having this kind of extended cold weather and damage since the mid-80s.

 Restaurants: Snow and ice kept restaurants from opening, some for as long as five days, resulting in lost revenue.
 Customers and deliveries couldn’t make it to their locations.
 Perishable products went bad and added to the losses incurred.
 Hourly staff and servers, including those who rely on tips, lost their income for many days.
 Moving forward, the lack of local produce in the immediate future will make sourcing difficult.
 Tight cash flow, both from lost revenue and because the beginning of the year is a traditionally difficult time for restaurants, may necessitate ordering less product for a few weeks.